hilton/hilton.github.com/presentations/naming-guidelines.md

 > should not contain plural words;
 > and should conform to the project naming conventions.

-Professional programmers can apply guidelines like these without reading all 293 pages of the corresponding doctoral thesis.
+Professional programmers can apply guidelines that are stated this clearly more readily than they can access and read the original scientific research that contains these conclusions.
+We therefore aim to present naming guidelines from a number of sources in a form that makes them accessible to professional programmers.

 ## Guideline styles

-Naming guidelines’ authors don’t all phrase them the same way.
+People who write naming guidelines phrase their guidelines in different ways.
 Some authors write prescriptive instructions, e.g. _Use intention-revealing names_ \[[5](#references)\], while some phrase them as code smells or naming problems, e.g. _Meaningless names_ \[[1](#references)\].
-Written naming guidelines include one or more of the following.
+The written naming guidelines \[[1-7](#references)\] that we examined include one or more of the following.

 * Prescriptive instruction
 * Naming smell name
 * Correcting refactoring name
 * Example guideline violation
 * Example name that follows the guideline
-* Rationale
+* Explanation of why the guideline matters or how it works

 Naming smells are ‘code smells’ that come from bad names.
 A code smell indicates where you can improve your code, and often points to some deeper problem.